odata2ts/odata2ts/int-test/README.md

 This folder contains integration tests in general.
 Some are static like:

-- cli: Testing the CLI
+- cli: Testing the CLI - argument parsing, config discovery and precedence, the service selection, and `--source-url` against a local HTTP server
 - ts-floor-check: Testing that the minimum TS Version promise holds
 - config-variants: Compile gate for the configuration surface - generates the model under a set of configurations and type-checks the result